lyon-esport/VR_HEADSET_MANAGER/README.md

 **VR HEADSET MANAGER** is a PowerShell-based automation tool designed to manage, monitor, and capture screens of **Meta Quest VR headsets** on flat screen using **ADB** and **scrcpy**.

+It has been developped exclusively to manage Meta Quests headsets (Quest 2 and Quest 3), but should work for many more headsets based on Android (as it's using ADB Wifi).

+Please contact me if you need to add support of a new headset model/brands.
+If you wana offer me a different headset, i'll be pleased to support it in a next realase :laughing:.

 It provides:
--
-- Automated wireless ADB activation
-- Headset detection over local network (with developper mode and ADB Wifi already enabled)
-- Scrcpy streaming with auto-restart
+- Headsets screen capture (thanks scrcpy) with auto-restart and streaming over a web page, WHEP, RTSP or HLS
-- Optional session recording
+- Optional screen caputre session recording
-- Log management
+- Web page to manage headsets, display screen captures with extra low latency
-- Graphic reporting of each headset with HTML generation for OBS integration
+- Graphic reporting of each headset (headsets and controllers batteries, charge status, temperature), with HTML generation for OBS integration
+- Timer for each headset (for limiting gaming sessions for players)
+- Automated wireless ADB activation while connecting the headset to the computer with USB
 - CSV-based headset configuration management

 The tool is intended for **VR labs, demo environments, training centers, and multi-headset deployments**.